KarlKognition/ProjectHoursBudgeter/README.txt

 This ensures you have the correct python packages installed.

 TESTING:
 To test, use the TEST batch file.
+These tests have become obsolete from version 1 to version 2 of the software.
+Version 1 is not available in this repo.

 REQUIREMENTS AND DEFINITIONS:
 DEF: "Calculated PS18 extracted hours" in the hours budgeting file, which may be so mentioned in the log files, is data which is formatted with default/black colour and are the hours calculated from the PS18 pivot table (SAP extract).